aigrowthtools/aigrowthtools.github.io/_posts/2026-06-21-best-web-hosting-2026.md

 ### Why Hostinger Wins
 Hostinger consistently tops every credible 2026 hosting comparison for one simple reason: it delivers the best combination of speed, features, and price that exists in the market right now.
 * **Speed:** Hostinger is the speed leader for shared hosting in 2026, running on LiteSpeed Enterprise servers with NVMe SSD storage.
 Independent testing recorded sub-400ms average load times and TTFB around 246ms — figures that outperform nearly every competitor at this price point.
-* **Pricing:** Hostinger's Premium plan starts at $2.99/month and includes 100 websites and 100GB of NVMe storage — features that other hosts lock behind significantly more expensive tiers.
-The renewal price of $8.99/month is also notably lower than SiteGround's and competitive with Bluehost's.
+* **Pricing:** Hostinger's Premium plan starts at $2.99/month and includes 100 websites and 100GB of NVMe storage — features that other hosts lock behind significantly more expensive tiers. the renewal price of $8.99/month is also notably lower than SiteGround's and competitive with Bluehost's.
 * **Features included by default:** Unlike Bluehost, which recommends a bunch of optional paid extras at checkout, Hostinger incorporates key features such as security and SEO tools directly into its plans — meaning fewer surprise upsells during signup.
 * **Global performance:** A dedicated India data center alongside servers across the US, UK, Europe, and South America gives Hostinger genuinely fast performance for international audiences — not just US-based visitors.